biancaliebhaber/biancaliebhaber/README.md

 - 💞️ I’m looking to collaborate on building simple yet powerful data visualizations.
 - 📫 Connect with me on LinkedIn: linkedin.com/in/biancaliebhaber
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Ever think about the music playing while you shop?
-I run the music program for Nordstrom nationwide!
+I run the music program for a major department store nationwide!
 AMA.

 <!---
 biancaliebhaber/biancaliebhaber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.